2014–15 Ohio Bobcats women's basketball team

 The 2014–15 Ohio Bobcats women's basketball team represented Ohio University during the 2014–15 NCAA Division I women's basketball season.
-The Bobcats, led by second year head coach Bob Boldon, played its home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
+The Bobcats, led by second-year head coach Bob Boldon, played their home games at the Convocation Center in Athens, Ohio as a member of the Mid-American Conference.
 They finished the season 27–5 and 16–2 in MAC play.
-After winning the MAC regular season and beating sixth-seeded Eastern Michigan 60–44 in the MAC tournament final., the team was invited to the 2015 NCAA women's tournament and lost to Arizona State in the first round.
+After winning the MAC regular season and beating sixth-seeded Eastern Michigan 60–44 in the MAC tournament final, the team was invited to the 2015 NCAA women's tournament, where they lost to Arizona State in the first round.